CVIR-Lab/SynMars/README.md

 On each route, a virtual camera on a rover captured images with a resolution of 1920 x 1080.
 For a standard experiment, all images were divided into two 960 × 1080 sub-images for efficiency and resized to 1024 × 1024.
 The intrinsics and extrinsics of the camera were set according to those on the TianWen-1 rover such that the landform of SynMars is closer to that of the TianWen-1 dataset.
 We show a sample of each route as follow, where a background of undulating textured terrain, a foreground of Martian rocks with complex polygonal shapes, and a realistic lighting model casting shadows are well simulated.

+## SynMars-8k
+Besides, we also released a sub-dataset **SynMars-8k** sampled from SynMars for preliminary testing and optimizing your model. **SynMars-8k** contains 8,000 images for training, 1,000 for validation and 1,000 for testing.

 Route 1:
 <div align=center>
   <img src=https://github.com/lumahuayuan/SynMars/blob/master/samples/a6r1_rgb0001.png width="40%" />